fpinzn/fpinzn.github.io/portfolio.md

 </div>
 <div class="carousel-caption"> Screenshots of the checkout process</div>

-Founded in 2011 Vlipco pretended to balance the online payment panorama in Colombia, so small business could also take part of the huge acceleration of the local e-commerce.
+Founded in 2011 Vlipco pretended to balance the online payment panorama in Colombia, so small businesses could also take part of the huge acceleration of the local e-commerce.

 I worked there until July 2014.
 As a cofounder I worked on lots of different things: coding both frontend and backend, designing UI, documents and presentations, raising capital and whatnot.